-The RAIF may be structured with multiple sub-funds, a feature that was not previously available for unregulated funds, and, as such, it can benefit from the principle of segregation of assets between sub-funds and also pursue several investment strategies, one for each sub-fund.
+The RAIF may be structured with multiple compartments, a feature that was not previously available for unregulated funds, and it may hence benefit from the principle of segregation of assets between sub-funds and also pursue several investment strategies, one for each sub-fund.
 The RAIF may also have multiple share/unit classes.